Medically reviewed by Drugs.com. Last updated on Jun 21, 2023.

 No alternative medicine therapies have been proved to treat liver disease.
-Some studies — notably of Chinese herbal medicine treatments for clearance of the hepatitis B virus — have indicated benefits.
-But further research is necessary to prove these benefits.
+Some studies have indicated possible benefits, but further research is needed.

-On the other hand, some herbal supplements used as alternative medicine treatments can harm your liver.
+On the other hand, some dietary and herbal supplements can harm your liver.
 More than a thousand medications and herbal products have been associated with liver damage, including:

 - Pennyroyal oil